conjurer-rich/faster-flow-framework/pages/how-it-works/6-curate-a-flow-roadmap.md

 FDRs are designed to **maximize clarity and utility**—not just for current leaders, but for those who come later.
 They form a traceable, evolving narrative of how and why flow-informed changes were made.

-### Organize Change with Now / Next / Later Planning
+### Organize change with Now / Next / Later planning

 We align decisions along a **Now / Next / Later** structure, making it easy to: